joostkremers/pandoc-mode/docs/index.md

 create an output filename for you.
 To choose this option, use a numeric prefix argument, e.g., `C-u 1` (or `M-1`; the actual number is irrelevant).
-The output file name consists of the base name of the input file plus the extensions for the output format, as defined in the sure option `pandoc-output-file-extensions`.
+The output file name consists of the base name of the input file plus the extensions for the output format, as defined in the user option `pandoc-output-file-extensions`.

-For a few output formats, e.g., odt or docx, Pandoc does not allow output to be sent to stdout.
+For a few output formats, e.g., `odt` or `docx`, Pandoc does not allow output to be sent to stdout.
 Therefore, in those cases, unless you specify an output filename yourself, Emacs will create an output filename for you even if you did not explicitly asked for one.